zephyrproject-rtos/zephyr/doc/application/application.rst

 .. code-block:: bash

-   $ gdb --tui zephyr.elf
+   $ ..../path/to/gdb --tui zephyr.elf

 .. note::

    The GDB version on the development system might not support the --tui option.
+Please make sure you use the GDB binary from the SDK which corrosponds to the toolchain that has been used to build the binary.

 If you are not using a .gdbinit file, issue the following command inside GDB to connect to the remote GDB server on port 1234: